StatisticalRethinkingJulia/StatisticalRethinking.jl/README.md

 - [**STABLE**][docs-stable-url] &mdash; **documentation of the most recently tagged version.**
 - [**DEVEL**][docs-dev-url] &mdash; *documentation of the in-development version.*

-The  documentation has been generated using Literate.jl based on several ideas of Tamas Papp demonstrated in above mentioned  [DynamicHMCExamples.jl](https://tpapp.github.io/DynamicHMCExamples.jl).
+The  documentation has been generated using Literate.jl and Documenter.jl based on several ideas demonstrated by Tamas Papp in above mentioned  [DynamicHMCExamples.jl](https://tpapp.github.io/DynamicHMCExamples.jl).

 ## Questions and issues